LiangliangNan/Easy3D/ReadMe.md

 ### Test Easy3D
 A test suite is provided in the `tests` subfolder, which contains a collection of automated test cases (for data structures, IO, algorithms, visualization, etc.) and some semi-automated test cases (for GUI-related functionalities that require interactive user input).
-All cases are integrated into a single target `tests`.
+All cases are integrated into the single target `tests`.

 To build and run the test suite, download the entire source, use the `CMakeLists.txt` in the root directory of the repository, switch on the CMake option `EASY3D_BUILD_TESTS` (which is disabled by default), and run CMake.
 After CMake,